 - Field section: The name of the group to which the field belongs i.e. "Tutorial"

-LunaPlaygroundSection attribute can be applied to a class in order to add all Luna Fields and Assets into the same Playground section, making it easier to organise your fields in Luna Playground.
+LunaPlaygroundSection attribute can be applied to a class in order to add include all supported fields as Luna Playground Attributes.

 The result will mean that